Your browser is not up to date.

 We are developing research programmes in response to the problem of hunger in the world.

-NEARLY 800 MILLION PEOPLE WERE FACING CHRONIC FOOD INSECURITY IN 2016.
-159 MILLION INFANTS LESS THAN FIVE YEARS OF AGE WERE TREATED FOR SEVERE MALNUTRITION, 50 MILLION FOR ACUTE MALNUTRITION.
-HALF OF THE WORLD POPULATION SUFFER MALNUTRITION.
+NEARLY 733 MILLION PEOPLE in the world faced hunger in 2023¹.
+148 MILLION children LESS THAN FIVE YEARS OF AGE WERE stunted¹, 45 MILLION FOR ACUTE MALNUTRITION¹.
 THE CLIMATIC CHANGE IS AN ADDITIONAL THREAT TO THE FOOD SECURITY OF THE PEOPLE WHO ARE MOST VULNERABLE.
 DROUGHTS, FLOODS, EXTREME METROLOGIC EVENTS HAVE A DIRECT IMPACT ON THE COMMUNITIES.

 Through its nutrition and health programmes, Action Against Hunger prevents, diagnoses and treats acute malnutrition of those at most risk: young infants, pregnant or breast-feeding women.
 Depending on the particular requirements of each situation, the context and the local culture, Action Against Hunger designs health and nutrition programmes that are tailor-made for the target community.